-Summers in Boston are fantastic, but there is no doubting there are tons of people excited for the fall, which officially starts September 22nd.
-While the weather cools off, the number of fun outdoor activities to do actually heats up.
-The blistering heat subsides and allows you to be comfortable while you check out these 10 fun fall activities to check out in Boston!
+Summers in Boston are fantastic, but there is no doubt that tons of people are excited for the fall, which officially starts September 22nd.
+While the weather cools off, the number of fun outdoor options heats up.
+The blistering heat subsides, allowing you to be comfortable while you check out these 10 fun fall activities in Boston!

 1. Go see a Patriots game

-While Boston is one of the best sports cities on the planet, there is one team that sticks out above the rest, and that is the New England Patriots.
+While Boston is one of the best sports cities on the planet, one team sticks out above the rest: the New England Patriots.
 They are the most recent NFL champions and have sold out every game since moving to the stadium in 2002.
-The atmosphere is simply electric and you can’t help but become a part of it once you step foot in the stadium.
-Also, with this being one of Tom Brady’s final years in the NFL, there is no better time to head out to Gilette Stadium than now.
+The atmosphere is simply electric, and you canโt help but become a part of it once you step foot in the stadium.
+Also, with this being one of Tom Bradyโs final years in the NFL, there is no better time to head out to Gillette Stadium than now.
 The stadium is located in the small town of Foxborough, in the greater Boston area.

 2. Watch the Head of the Charles Regatta